 Overview of µgreen-db

 The µgreen-db currently contains 2,326 non-redundant sequences including 440 complete, 1,658 incomplete, and 228 environmental plastidial 23S rDNA sequences (Figure 2 A).
-The sequences mean length is between 800 bp and 4,000 bp with 2,271 sequences longer than 800 bp (Figure 2B).
+The mean sequence length is between 800 bp and 4,000 bp with 2,271 sequences longer than 800 bp (Figure 2B).

 The µgreen-db provides a reference file containing all the sequences in fasta format.
-For each sequence, the associated identifier is in the following form: [C or I or E]AccessNumber.Letter(if duplicate).start.end;AllLineage with ‘C’ is complete, ‘I’ is incomplete and ‘E’ is environmental.
-We also provide a set of two files, a reference sequence file with a unique identifier in fasta format and another with the complete taxonomy to be easily used in the most popular metabarcoding pipelines (e.g. Mothur, QIIIME, GnS-PIPE) either with the NCBI or the AlgaeBase taxonomy.
+For each sequence, the associated identifier is in the following form: [C or I or E]AccessNumber.Letter(if duplicate).start.end;AllLineage where ‘C’ signifies complete, ‘I’ incomplete and ‘E’ environmental.
+We also provide a set of two files, a reference sequence file with a unique identifier in fasta format and another with the complete taxonomy that can be used easily in the most popular metabarcoding pipelines (e.g. Mothur, QIIIME, GnS-PIPE) with either the NCBI or the AlgaeBase taxonomy.

 Taxonomic validation – Taxonomic composition of green-db

-Since we had initially retrieved our sequences in June 2016, we updated the entire taxonomy from the NCBI (August 2018).
-We found ourselves with three scenarios, (i) no change in taxonomy, (ii) the accession number was obsolete or (iii) the access number was removed or not found.
-For the specific cases of (ii), we updated the accession number and for the cases (iii) we removed these sequences from our database.
+Following the intial retrieval of the database sequences in June 2016, a further update of the entire taxonomy was completed using NCBI in August 2018.
+During this update we encountered three scenarios for each sequence these included (i) no change in taxonomy, (ii) obsoletion of the accession number or (iii) removal or loss of the access number.
+For the specific cases of (ii) we updated the accession number whilst in the case of (iii) we removed these particular sequences from our database.

 Taxonomic coverage (corresponding to the percentage of sequences for a given rank) was higher with AlgaeBase than with NCBI (Figure 3).
-For sequences assigned from the NCBI database, we obtained 86% and 42% coverage at Phylum and Class rank respectively (Figure 3).
-We obtain 9 phyla through 4 supergroups (Terrabacteria, Excavata, Archaeplastida, and SAR) but with 14% without taxonomic assignment at this rank (Figure 4A).
-For our sequences assigned from the AlgaeBase database, we obtained 100% coverage at the phylum level (Figure 3), with 1 phylum for the Eubacteria kingdom, 6 phyla for the Chromista kingdom, 1 for the Protozoa kingdom, 7 for the Plantae kingdom, of which 4 for algae, and 1 phylum Chromerida which has no kingdom affiliation yet (Figure 4B).
-The most represented phylum was Cyanobacteria with 939 sequences, followed by Euglenozoa (349 sequences), and Chlorophyta (314 sequences) while Bacillaryophyta exhibits 54 sequences (Figure 4B).
+For sequences assigned from the NCBI database, we obtained 86% and 42% coverage at the Phylum and Class rank respectively (Figure 3).
+We obtained 9 phyla through the 4 supergroups (Terrabacteria, Excavata, Archaeplastida, and SAR) but 14% were without taxonomic assignment at this rank (Figure 4A).
+For our sequences assigned from the AlgaeBase database, we obtained 100% coverage at the phylum level (Figure 3), with 1 phylum for the Eubacteria kingdom, 6 phyla for the Chromista kingdom, 1 for the Protozoa kingdom and 7 for the Plantae kingdom, of which 4 were algae, and 1 phylum Chromerida that has no kingdom affiliation as yet (Figure 4B).
+The most represented phylum was Cyanobacteria with 939 sequences, followed by Euglenozoa (349 sequences), and Chlorophyta (314 sequences) while Bacillaryophyta was less represented (54 sequences) (Figure 4B).

-More than 2,283 sequences (i.e. 98% of the total sequences) could be assigned up to genus rank with 442 unique genera (top 3: Prochlorococcus': 207, 'g__Chroococcidiopsis': 120, 'g__Synechococcus': 90 all cyanobacteria).
+More than 2,283 sequences (i.e. 98% of the total sequences) could be assigned up to genus rank with 442 unique genera (the ranked top 3 were: Prochlorococcus': 207, 'g__Chroococcidiopsis': 120, 'g__Synechococcus': 90 all types of cyanobacteria).
 A total of 1,590 sequences have species level affiliation including 736 unique species (not including uncultured and * .sp).

-Databases finalization
+Database finalisation

-This database can now be used to perform a taxonomic assignment in the context of metabarcoding project.
+This database is now fully operational and can now be used to perform taxonomic assignments in metabarcoding projects.
 Using the universal primer pair to amplify the 23S rRNA V region (UPA) (Sherwood 2007; Yoon et al., 2016) on our database, we obtain 1,500 out of the 2,366 sequences with a PCR in silico (Figure S1).
 Several formatted files have been generated for metabarcoding data analysis.

 Description of the µgreen-db web interface

 The µgreen-db is also available via a web interface (http://microgreen-23sdatabase.ea.inra.fr).
-We give access to all data via this interface and allow searches for the taxa of interest in a very simple way.
-This website also allows downloading the latest sequence and/or taxonomy files.
+Access to all data is provided via this interface and simply allows searches for taxa of interest.
+This website also permits downloading of the latest sequence and/or taxonomy files.
 Finally, various information on the construction of this database, statistics and news are also accessible through this website.

 Metabarcoding validation